nesi/python-package-training/_lessons/python-package/03-build.md

 ## Objectives

-You will learn how to expose Python modules of your package to the interpreter.
+You will learn how to build your project.
+Once built, the functionality of your project will become accessible to the Python interpreter and you'll be able to run the installed scripts.

-## The pyproject.toml file
+## An example porject

 We'll assume that your project, for simplicity, contains two files.
 File `src/my_little_package/talk.py`:
 ```python